PlayFab/PlayFabCLI/README.md

 ##Commands
 There are currently only a few commands that the tool can do right now.

-1. Login - This allows you to login with a username & password
+1. Login - This allows you to login with a username & password.
+Login will download all Titles that you have access to, you only need to do this once or any time you add titles to your PlayFab Account.
 2. SetStores - This allows you to specify which stores you want to import when using migrate.
 3. Migrate - This allows you to migrate from one title to another title.
 4. Help - Display a help screen